DanielJunghans/danieljunghans.github.io/_pages/about.md

 news: false
 social: true
 ---
 I am a third year finance student at Michigan State University's [Eli Broad College of Business](https://broad.msu.edu/).
 I aspire to improve the financial health of modern businesses.
 My interests include financial management, banking, and machine learning.
-Special interest in developing financial models that will guide management teams towards the most advantageous decisions.
-Skilled in Microsoft Office applications, Python 3, SQL, R, and Tableau.
+I am especially interested in developing financial models that will guide management teams towards the most advantageous decisions.
+My technology skills include Microsoft Office applications, Python 3, SQL, R, and Tableau.

 I've developed a working knowledge of machine learning and artificial neural networks through my work as a research assistant in the [National Science Foundation's BEACON Center for the Study of Evolution in Action](https://www3.beacon-center.org/) under the supervision of Dr. Charles Ofria.